-If the interest rate had increased or decreased by 0.25%, the Group's net profit before tax would have decreased by \$337 and \$1,184, respectively, for the years ended December 31, 2023 and 2022, with all other variable factors remaining constant.
+If the interest rate had increased or decreased by 0.25%, the Group's net profit before tax would have decreased or increased by \$2,122 and \$337, respectively, for the years ended December 31, 2024 and 2023, with all other variable factors remaining constant.
 This is mainly due to the Group's bank savings and borrowings with variable interest rates.